APCS-A-DJHS-DSHS/dhs-cs/notes/multidimensional-arrays.md

 This is an important thing to keep in mind; this explains most of the behavior of multidimensional arrays.

-### Declaring multidimensional arrays
+### Declaring and working with multidimensional arrays

-Declaring multidimensional arrays is fairly straightforward, as long as you remember that "multidimensional" really means "nested one-dimensional" in Java.
+Declaring and creating multidimensional arrays is fairly straightforward, as long as you remember that "multidimensional" really means "nested one-dimensional" in Java.

 One-dimensional array declarations are nothing new: